William Davis Miners' Memorial Day: Origins

-Davis Day originated in memory of William Davis, a coal miner who was killed during a long strike by the province's coal miners against the British Empire Steel Corporation.
+Davis Day originated in memory of William Davis, a coal miner who was killed by company police during a long strike of the province's coal miners against the British Empire Steel Corporation.
 The key events took place at Waterford Lake, near the town of New Waterford in the industrial district of Cape Breton Island.
 At the start of the strike in March 1925, the corporation cut off credit at the company stores, and the coal miners survived on relief payments and donations from supporters as far away as Boston and Winnipeg.
 After three months, the corporation planned to resume operations without a settlement.
 In response, at the beginning of June the coal miners reinforced the shutdown by taking control of the power plant that served the mines in the New Waterford district and also supplied water and power to the town.
 The shortage of water caused inconvenience and concern to citizens, but the coal miners accessed local wells and set up a volunteer service to deliver water to the hospital.

-The situation turned critical in the early hours of June 11, when a force of company police recaptured the power plant.
+The situation turned critical in the early hours of June 11, 1925, when a force of company police recaptured the power plant.
 Hundreds of coal miners, possibly more than 2,000 in number, marched to Waterford Lake in protest.
 The thirty-eight-year-old William Davis was among them.
 The company police started shooting and fired more than 300 shots.
 Davis was shot and killed, either by deliberate aim or by a stray bullet, and several other miners were wounded.
 In the following days, company facilities, including the stores, were looted and vandalized.
 The Canadian army was called out to police the district.
 A provincial election followed later that month, and the new government arranged for a settlement of the strike and continued recognition of the union.